Ursula Buchfellner

 Ursula Buchfellner (born 8 June 1961) is a German model and actress.
 She was Playboy magazine's Playmate of the Month for its October 1979 issue.
 Her centerfold was photographed by Peter Weissbrich.

-Buchfellner also was the Playmate for the December 1977 issue of Playboy's German edition, being only 16 at the time when the photos were taken (she was 17 in relation to the edition in which her photos were published).
+Buchfellner also was the Playmate for the December 1977 issue of Playboy's West German edition, being only 16 at the time when the photos were taken (and she was 16 in relation to the edition in which her photos were published, in December 1977).
 In November 1985 she became the first Playmate to go on to appear in Penthouse magazine.

 International acting and modeling careers followed Buchfellner's Playboy appearance.
 She was sometimes credited as Uschi Buchfellner, Ursula Fellner, Ulla Maris and Ursula Maris.

 She starred mainly in European B-movies such as Devil Hunter (1980) and Sadomania (1981).
 Later on she also featured in renowned German television serials, like Derrick.

 Early life and education

 Buchfellner was born 3rd of 10 children in Munich.
 Her father was an alcoholic.
 For the first 3 years the family lived in a post-war shelter for the poor, until the "Hasenbergl" housing projects were built.
 Their apartment had running water and a toilet, but shared a bath on the floor.
 When her mother had twins, she and another sibling were sent to a children's home during the week and saw their family only on weekends.
 She has described how hunger was a constant experience especially towards the end of the month when money got tight.

-After finishing 9th grade (Hauptschulabschluss) her mother found her a training spot in a bakery, also because she was allowed to bring home remnants in a paper bag.
+After finishing 9th grade (Hauptschulabschluss) her mother found her a training spot in a bakery, and she was allowed to bring home remnants in a paper bag.